Who are we?

 What is the NU Drum Line?

 The NU Drum Line (NUDL) is the marching percussion section of the pep band.
 It is not a separate student group, but a section within the pep band.
-Performance opportunities include playing before, after, and during (halftime/intermission) special Basketball and Hockey events, as well as some separate NUDL-only gigs.
+The drum line shares performance time with the Pep Band at most hockey games throughout the year.
 Members must attend separate NUDL rehearsals to learn their repertoire.
 Any wind players in the pep band who are also interested in joining the NUDL are also encouraged to do so.
 All talent levels are welcome!
 The NUDL will hold auditions for placement only.

 It’s the middle of the semester, can I still join?

 Yes!
 We accept new members at all times throughout the year.